Overclocking: Factors impacting overclocking potential

-Manufacturer and vendor overclocking
+Manufacturer and vendor

+Factory overclocking

 Overclocking is sometimes offered as a legitimate service or feature for consumers, in which a manufacturer or retailer tests the overclocking capability of processors, memory, video cards, and other hardware products.
-Several video card manufactures now offer factory-overclocked versions of their graphics accelerators, complete with a warranty, usually at a price intermediate between that of the standard product and a non-overclocked product of higher performance.
+Several video card manufacturers now offer factory-overclocked versions of their graphics accelerators, complete with a warranty, usually at a price intermediate between that of the standard product and a non-overclocked product of higher performance.

 It is speculated that manufacturers implement overclocking prevention mechanisms such as CPU multiplier locking to prevent users from buying lower-priced items and overclocking them.
 These measures are sometimes marketed as a consumer protection benefit, but are often criticized by buyers.

 Many motherboards are sold, and advertised, with extensive facilities for overclocking implemented in hardware and controlled by BIOS settings.

+Advantages

+The most common practical purpose of overclocking is to increase frame rates in video games, thus improving smoothness and reducing latency, and less commonly to improve performance in other intensive workloads or generally.
+Overclocking may also be a cheaper alternative to replacing existing hardware, or simply serve as a hobby.

 Disadvantages

 Noise

 Fans running at higher speeds generate additional noise.
-The increased heat output from a overclocked device might require faster-spinning fans to be adequately cooled.
-Depending on the speed, model and numbers of fans used, these noise can reach 50 dB or higher, causing annoyance or even mental distress.
+The increased heat output from an overclocked device might require faster-spinning fans to be adequately cooled.
+Depending on the speed, model and number of fans used, this noise can reach 50 dB or higher, causing annoyance or even mental distress.
 Fan noise has been found to be roughly proportional to the fifth power of fan speed, and halving speed reduces noise by about 15 dB.

 Reliability

 An overclocked computer may suffer from instability and behave erratically.
-This can include inconsistent performance (throttling), abrupt shutdown and reboots due to overheat, overvoltage or overcurrent, data lost and data corruption.
+This can include inconsistent performance (throttling), abrupt shutdown and reboots due to overheat, overvoltage or overcurrent, data loss and data corruption.